taymyr/lagom-openapi/README.md

 ### 1.2.2 Service Descriptor

-Necessarily add `OpenAPIDefinition` annotation to Lagom service descriptor and extend descriptor by `OpenAPIService` interface:
+Necessarily add `OpenAPIDefinition` annotation to Lagom service descriptor and extend (*only for Lagom 1.4.X*) descriptor by `OpenAPIService` interface:

 ```java
 @OpenAPIDefinition(